 When paired with turmeric, hing is commonly found in lentil curries like dal, along with other vegetable dishes.
 Hing can be used to balance out foods that are too sour, sweet, salty, or spicy.
 It's also used as an agent in pickling.

 In Indian cooking, hing is used largely for its digestive properties.
 It's added to foods such as curries and beans that are thought to be gaseous or gas-producing in nature to make them easier to digest.
 According to yogic standards, it is not supposed to be eaten with onion and garlic, which they say can lead to lethargy.

 A little is all you need, though, as Hing is a very potent spice.
 Typically, just a pinch will have a big impact on an entire dish.
 It should also be added during cooking to reduce its bitterness; don't sprinkle it on top of the finished food.

 Hing is not just used in food in India.
 There, they believe it can aid with kidney stones and bronchitis.
-Those in Egypt consider it a diuretic, while it can help with ulcers and whooping cough in Afghanistan.
-It has also been used to combat everything from asthma, influenza, and a contraceptive.
+In Egypt, it's considered a diuretic, while it's used to help with ulcers and whooping cough in Afghanistan.
+It has also been used to combat everything from asthma to influenza, as well as a contraceptive.

-There are some more non-food uses for Hing.
-It can be used as a tree killer, fish bait, moth trap, or spirit repellant depending on the culture.
+There are other non-food uses for hing as well.
+It can be used as a tree killer, fish bait, moth trap, or spirit repellant, depending on the culture.